 The White House said the new agreement, dubbed USMCA, is “a modern and rebalanced trade deal” that helps American farmers, ranchers, businesses and workers.
 In Canada, it’s called CUSMA, with Canada first.
 In Mexico, it’s T-MEC, with Mexico first.

 Regardless of name, lawmakers’ approval in all three countries is needed before it can go into effect.

-GM has put the blame squarely on Trump, saying his tariffs on imported steel cost the company $1 billion.
-Trump’s new trade deal would drive up costs for companies like GM even higher, because it calls for 30 to 40 percent of auto components to be made by workers that earn at least $16 an hour, about triple the average wage in Mexico.
+GM has put the blame squarely on Trump, saying his tariffs on imported steel cost the company US$1 billion.
+Trump’s new trade deal would drive up costs for companies like GM even higher, because it calls for 30 to 40 percent of auto components to be made by workers that earn at least US$16 an hour, about triple the average wage in Mexico.

 Labor unions hope the measure will keep U.S. and Canadian jobs from going to lower-paying Mexico, or to Asia.
 The agreement also gives U.S. dairy farmers more access to the protected Canadian market, particularly with so-called Class 7 milk products such as milk powder and milk proteins, which are called the skim that is used in cheese and yogurt.

 “This new deal will be the most modern, up-to-date and balanced trade agreement in the history of our country, with the most advanced protections for workers ever developed,” Trump predicted.

 Canada, Mexico and the US signed on to the new USMCA deal on Friday, which replaces NAFTA. https://t.co/mYowp5koh4

 The signing ceremony for Trump, Canadian Prime Minister Justin Trudeau and outgoing Mexican President Enrique Peña Nieto was coordinated on the sidelines of a Group of 20 major economies’ summit in Buenos Aires, Argentina.